sztal/msb/README.md

 reimplementing the problematic parts, for instance as low-level C routines, so it is not an inherent limitation of the MSB approach.

-Furthermore, `pairwise_balance` method currently returns dense
+Furthermore, `pairwise_cohesion` method currently returns dense
 $n \times n$ arrays, which may consume a lot of memory for large networks (high $n$).
 In principle, it should be reimplemented as a linear operator avoiding storing the whole dense array, but this is not how it is done right now.
-As a result, `pairwise_balance` method applicability is significantly limited by the available RAM memory and may not work for large networks.
+As a result, `pairwise_cohesion` method applicability is significantly limited by the available RAM memory and may not work for large networks.
 However, as mentioned, this is also only a technical issue that can be solved, so, again, it is not an inherent limitation of